Technologicat/unpythonic/README.md

 ## Relevant reading

 Links to blog posts, online articles and papers on topics relevant in the context of `unpythonic` have been collected to [a separate document](doc/readings.md).

+If you like both FP and numerics, we have [some examples](unpythonic/test/test_fpnumerics.py) based on various internet sources.